open-mindd/open-mindd.github.io/README.md

 Organization Website

-This is the official website of this organization.
+This is the official website of this organization, currently under reformation. contact at __support@openmindd.xyz__